MicrosoftDocs/visualstudio-docs/docs/ide/step-1-create-a-project-and-add-a-table-to-your-form.md

 ### To continue or review

--   To go to the next tutorial step, see [Step 2: Add a Random Object and a List of Icons](../ide/step-2-add-a-random-object-and-a-list-of-icons.md).
+-   To go to the next tutorial step, see [Step 2: Add a random object and a list of icons](../ide/step-2-add-a-random-object-and-a-list-of-icons.md).

--   To return to the overview topic, see [Tutorial 3: Create a Matching Game](../ide/tutorial-3-create-a-matching-game.md).
+-   To return to the overview topic, see [Tutorial 3: Create a matching game](../ide/tutorial-3-create-a-matching-game.md).